 The spreadsheets for each annual report have an “automatic filtering” function.
-This filtering makes it possible for a reader using a version of Excel from 2003 or later to see the results of a single district, results from all districts that have specific data between selected values or all districts in a specific county or region.
+This filtering makes it possible for a reader to see the results of a single district, results from all districts that have specific data between selected values or all districts in a specific county or region.

 - Disproportionality in discipline rates (Indicator 4b);

 - Disproportionality in special education (Indicator 9);

 - Disproportionality in specific disability categories (Indicator 10);